Fun & Interesting Facts About Aberdeen

 The First ever seated stadium was Pittodrie Stadium.

-Aberdeen Harbour is one of the best locations for dolphin.
+Aberdeen Harbour is one of the best locations for dolphins.

 Aberdeen is home to Scotland’s largest permanent funfair.